aditya-malte/Document-Embeddings-with-text-Preprocessing-pipeline/Documents Embeddings/readme.txt

 rare word removal, stopwords removal, html tags removal and detokenization, using reges, nltk and some of my own solutions.
 This pipeline could be used as a quick reference for preprocessing.

+It was trained on Amazon Fine Foods corpus
+The model was able to generalise very well, for example it generalised phrases like "good food" with "tasty" and "big hit".
+Another example, "fast delivery" was generaalised with phrases like "arrived on time", "Amazon Prime delvery", etc.